Sexpionage: Agent falling for their mission partner

 An instance of sex or intimacy which can happen during espionage is when an agent falls for his or her partner.
 In one example, an Israeli "champagne spy", Wolfgang Lotz, who pretended to be a former Afrika Corps vet, covered himself deep in German social circles in Egypt prior to the Six-Day War, and fell in love with his fake "German" wife, who converted to Judaism.
 Lotz divorced his real wife, who was Israeli, for his partner.

 In popular culture

 Most variations of the Black Widow in Marvel Comics are fictional characters depicted as swallows, deliberately based on the Russian program.

 James Bond is a fictional character depicted as a raven; his parodical counterpart Austin Powers also uses sexpionage to elicit information.
+It is also suggested each of those characters was repeatedly targeted by overseas agencies with sexploitation.
+Examples, for James Bond, may include the (somewhat different to the film of the same name) text of Ian Fleming's 1957 novel, From Russia with Love (particularly, the character Tatiana Romanova) and the 1995 movie (with no link to Ian Fleming's book), GoldenEye (particularly, the character Xenia Onatopp).

 A 1987 espionage-themed American pornographic film featuring Dana Dylan, Rachel Ashley, and Britt Morgan was titled "Sexpionage".

+EVA's interactions with Naked Snake in Metal Gear Solid 3: Snake Eater align with classic sexpionage tactics, where seduction is used as a tool for intelligence gathering and manipulation.
+Throughout the game, she employs flirtation, physical intimacy, and emotional persuasion to gain Snake’s trust while secretly working as a sleeper agent for China.
+Her ultimate betrayal—stealing the Philosopher’s Legacy—demonstrates that her seduction was a calculated strategy rather than genuine affection, making her a prime example of the honey trap method in espionage fiction.

 In the 2014 film The Interview, use of a swallow is somewhat colloquially referred to as "honeypotting", and use of a raven is referred to as "honeydicking".

 The 2018 film Red Sparrow shows a modern version of sexpionage.

 The 2021 Indian action espionage thriller streaming television series Special Ops 1.5: The Himmat Story shows honey trapping by trained and contract based swallows.